-I work on the interface of environmental economics, climate science and innovation studies.
-Research in recent years focuses on the design of effective and politically-feasible climate policy that accounts for undesirable systemic impacts, such as energy rebound and international carbon leakage.
-This involves the application of methods and insights of behavioural and evolutionary economics, operationalized through agent-based modelling.
+I work on the interface of environmental economics, climate-policy research, and innovation studies.
+Research in recent years focuses on effectiveness and public support of climate policy.
+This accounts for undesirable systemic impacts, such as energy rebound and carbon leakage.
+It involves application of methods and insights from behavioural and evolutionary economics, operationalized through agent-based modelling, questionnaire surveys and online experiments.
 Past work covered integrated ecological-economic modelling, contributions to the growth-versus-environment debate, environmental policies applied to urban-transport issues, biodiversity valuation and policy, modelling of recycling in material-product chains, and international dimensions of environmental policy.

 - King L & van den Bergh J 2022, 'Sugar taxation for climate and sustainability goals', Nature Sustainability 5: 899-905.

 - King L, van den Bergh J & Kallis G 2022, 'Transparency crucial to Paris climate scenarios', Science 375(6583): 827-828.

 - Safarzynska K & van den Bergh J 2022, 'ABM-IAM: Optimal climate policy under bounded rationality and multiple inequalities', Environmental Research Letters, 17(9), 094022.

 - Savin I, Drews S, van den Bergh J & Villamayor-Tomas S 2022, 'Public expectations about the impact of COVID-19 on climate action by citizens and government', PLOS ONE, 17(6), e0266979.

 - Konc T, Drews S, Savin I & van den Bergh J 2022, 'Co-dynamics of climate policy stringency and public support', Global Environmental Change 74, 102528.